opencybersecurityalliance/stix-shifter/README.md

 This project consists of an open source library allowing software to connect to products that house data repositories using STIX Patterning, and return results as STIX Observations.

+STIX-Shifter is the heart of the **Universal Data Service** that is provided as part of [IBM Security Connect](https://www.ibm.com/security/connect/).

 Requires Python 3.6

 ## It is a who that does what now?
 What is STIX Patterning?
 What are STIX Observations?